tasnimfuyara/CSE470_project/README.md

-this is the project for CSE 470 course of BRAC Universily of summer 2022 semester.
+This is the project for CSE 470 course of BRAC Universily of summer 2022 semester.

 -----------------Social Networking System-------------------------
 It's a java based social networking application created in NetBeans.Here-